What is Vectical?

 Vectical (calcitriol) is a form of vitamin D. It works by decreasing the rate of skin cell reproduction.

-Vectical Ointment is used to treat plaque psoriasis (raised, silvery flaking of the skin) in adults.
+Vectical ointment is used to treat plaque psoriasis (raised, silvery flaking of the skin) in adults and children at least 2 years old.

 You should not use Vectical ointment if you have a severe form of psoriasis (with pus, skin peeling, severe redness).